lopezzot/DREMTubes/README.md

 # DREMTubes
-**Repository for Dual-Readout Calorimetry 2021 beam tests using the 2020 DR em-sized tubes prototype.
+**Repository for Dual-Readout Calorimetry 2021 beam tests using the 2020 DR EM-sized Tubes prototype.
 It includes the Geant4 simulation, the DAQ code, the test-beam-data conversion tools and monitoring, and the physics analysis code.**

 <!-- TABLE OF CONTENTS -->
 <details open="open">